 For the latest public health guidance and information on COVID-19, please visit the County of Santa Clara Public Health Department website and the latest recommendations for businesses and workplaces.
 For updates regarding availability of County of Santa Clara services during the Shelter-in-Place Order, visit the County’s service impact page.

-Financing for Small Businesses
+Financing and Resources for Small Businesses

 - The U.S. Small Business Administration (en español) has just announced the availability of low-interest federal disaster loans (up to $2 Million) for working capital to small businesses suffering substantial economic damages as a result of COVID-19.
 These loans may be used to pay fixed debts, payroll, accounts payable and other bills that can’t be paid because of the disaster’s impact.
 More details are available here.